thomersch/openstreetmap-calendar/README.md

 4. Mark `read their user preferences.`
 5. Click `Register`.

-When application is registered on osm.org, set environment variables used for oauth and copy *Consumer Key* and *Consumer Secret*:
+When the application is registered on osm.org, set the respective environment variables used for oauth and copy *Consumer Key* and *Consumer Secret*:

 ```